-If you enjoy our podcasts, please consider supporting this program with a small $4.00 monthly subscription fee.
+If you enjoy our podcasts, please support this program with a small $4.00 monthly subscription fee.

 The PSPF Podcast has a cost and requires research, time and post processing to produce.
 If you appreciate the programs and their content and are in a position to donate a small monthly $4.00 contribution, we’d be grateful and will be able to continue to produce these conversations.
 Click on the Subscribe Button to below.
 You can cancel your subscription at any time.